 We are writing with some information about the program to give you a better sense of what to expect.
 We have been hard at work planning aspects of this program, and are excited about beginning our work together as a class.
-Our academic backgrounds reflect the disciplines we will study in the program: Krishna and Neil are physicists who also teach math, and Riley is a physical chemistry who studied physics as an undergraduate.
-We each have several years of experience teaching and learning at Evergreen and elsewhere.
-In M&M we are particularly interested in ways in which the fields of mathematics, chemistry, and physics support, reinforce, and provide new perspectives on one another.
+Our academic backgrounds reflect the disciplines we will study in the program: Krishna is an experimental physicist who also teaches math, and Brian is a mathematician.
+We each have years of experience teaching and learning at Evergreen and elsewhere.
+In PSAM we are particularly interested in ways in which the fields of mathematics and physics support, reinforce, and provide new perspectives on one another.

-In this letter we will provide information about M&M program content, activities, textbooks and schedule.
+In this letter we will provide information about the PSAM program content, activities, textbooks, and schedule.

 We ask you to do the following as soon as you can:

-- Complete the on-line student survey available through our program website as soon as possible and no later than the first day of class.
+- Complete the on-line student survey available through our program website as soon as possible and no later than September 21 (the Friday before the first day of class).
 You can access the Student Survey by using the navigation bar above or by clicking here.

 - Obtain our program textbooks, making sure that you have them by the first day of class.
 You can find details about Texts & Materials by using the navigation bar above or by clicking here.
 We’ve tried to choose less expensive options for program books where we can.
 If you’re worried about the cost of the textbooks for this program, we encourage you to request copies from Summit, our excellent interlibrary loan program; simply go to http://evergreen.edu/library and do an “Evergreen+Summit” search for the text in question.
 Of course, it takes a few days to get Summit items, so be sure to leave yourself some lead time when you put in your Summit requests.
 Additionally, all our texts will be on reserve in the Library.